Also known as Candida,

 In

-fact, three types of Vaginitis (the general medical term
+fact, three types of Vaginitis (the general

-for infections of the vagina)
+medical term for infections of the vagina)

 exist:

-Trichomoniasis: when parasitic protozoa cause the
+when parasitic protozoa cause the infection of the

-infection of the vagina
+vaginosis: an infection of the vagina; sexually

-vagina, sexually transmitted in most cases and caused by
+transmitted in most cases and caused by

 bacteria.

-Yeast infection: infection of the vagina caused by
+infection: infection of the vagina caused by

 yeasty microbes known as Candida